aclysma/profiling/README.md

 ## Examples

- * simple: Shows a bare minimum requirents to do some simple instrumented profiling.
+ * simple: Shows a bare minimum requirements to do some simple instrumented profiling.
 Once it's running, you can connect to the process using optick/tracy/superluminal.
 Some of these are windows only!

 ```